And which ones don't?

-There's no hard and fast rule here but traditionally gifts aren't expected.
-While some family members may buy a small present for the couple with the new Facebook status, friends often bring nothing but a card or a bottle of wine or champagne.
-Ask the host of the party what the local custom is if you're undecided about what to do.
+There's no hard and fast rule when it comes to engagement party gifts, but presents aren't usually expected.
+With that being said, a little something is definitely appreciated.
+While some close family members may buy a small present for the couple with the new Facebook status, friends often bring nothing but a card or a bottle of wine or Champagne.
+Still, though, they're small gestures that go a long way.
+Want to play it safe?
+Ask the host of the party for more information if you're undecided about what to do.

 The whole point of this all-female party is gifts galore—guests "shower" the bride with everything from toasters to teddies to theater tickets.
 If she has a registry, look there first, and if something strikes you, buy it before someone else does.
 Or take a glance at the registry for ideas and buy a gift elsewhere.
 (The registry is merely a convenience for guests—no one is obligated to buy from it.)
 If there's a gift theme—the host will include it on the invite—factor that into your purchase pick.

 There's a myth that's been around for decades that guests have a year from the day of the nuptials to give a gift.
 Ridiculous!
-Just as you wouldn't wait 12 months to bestow a birthday present on a pal, don't wait any longer than three months—if you must—to give a gift to newlyweds.
-There's such a wide range of gift ideas—furniture, glassware, artwork, honeymoon experiences (rock-climbing, surfing lessons)—that you'll be able to find something they'll love that's within your budget.
-Something from the U.S. Treasury would always be appreciated, in the form of cash or a check, which the newlyweds can put towards a house down payment or household goods they need.
+Just as you wouldn't wait 12 months to bestow a birthday present on a pal, don't wait any longer than three months—if you must—to give a gift to the newlyweds.
+And if the registry is picked over?
+Cash (or a check!) is always appreciated.
+The couple can put money gifts towards a house down payment or any residual household goods they need.
 One other silly myth to banish from your brain: that your gift should be equal to the per-person cost at the reception.
-We know of a guest who went as far as calling the couple's wedding venue to find out how much they were spending!
-Instead of trying to match dollar for dollar, base your gift on your budget and how close you are to the new Mr. and Mrs.
+Instead of trying to match dollar for dollar, base your gift on your budget and how close you are to the new spouses.